 - a residence order

-If a pupil has been registered as eligible for free school meals and has also left local-authority care for any of the reasons above, they will attract the £1,900 rate.
+If a pupil has been registered as eligible for free school meals and has also left local-authority care for any of the reasons above, they will attract the £2,345 rate.

 - one of their parents is serving in the regular armed forces (including pupils with a parent who is on full commitment as part of the full time reserve)

-- they have been registered as a ‘service child’ in the school census at any point since 2011
+- they have been registered as a ‘service child’ on the January school census at any point since 2015, see footnote 1

-- one of their parents died while serving in the armed forces and the pupil receives a pension under the Armed Forces Compensation Scheme (AFCS) or the War Pensions Scheme
+- one of their parents died whilst serving in the armed forces and the pupil receives a pension under the Armed Forces Compensation Scheme or the War Pensions Scheme

 Children have to be flagged as service children ahead of the January school census deadline.
 Service parents need to make the school aware of their status by talking to the head teacher or school admin staff.